alexmarqs/zod-config/README.md

 ### Directory Adapter

-Loads configurations from a directory containing multiple configuration files (usually used in combination with the `scriptAdapter` and/or other file related adapter).
+Loads configuration from a directory containing multiple configuration files (usually used in combination with the `scriptAdapter` and/or other file related adapter).
 Inspired by [node-config](https://github.com/node-config/node-config/wiki/Configuration-Files#file-load-order), the files in the config directory are loaded in the following order:

 ```
 default.EXT